AERodgers/Praat-K-Max/README.md

  To use the script, select "Clone or download" followed by "Download ZIP".
  Extract the ZIP file and run the script named: "Max-K.praat".

- Max-K contains instructions on how to use the script.
+ Don't forget to read "guide.txt" to learn how to use the Max-K!
- When running the main routine, the Info window shows a short user guide.
+ When running the main routine, the Info window also shows a short user guide.